When this type of insulin is mixed with regular insulin (a short-acting insulin), it can help control blood sugar levels for a longer period of time.

 Who should take NPH insulin?

-Patients with Type 1 and Type 2 Diabetes Mellitus may take this type of insulin, though the dosage may vary according to the type of DM and weight of the patient.
+Patients with Type 1 and Type 2 Diabetes Mellitus may take this type of insulin, though the dosage may vary according to the blood sugar level of the patient.

 Who should not take this type of insulin?